jhackshaw/ofnotes/README.md

 #### Continuous Integration

-GitHub Actions is used for CI/CD by synchronizing with an AWS s3 static site enabled bucket.
+GitHub Actions is used for CI/CD and the site is deployed to netlify.
 CI configuration can be viewed at [.github/workflows/ofnotes.yml](https://github.com/jhackshaw/ofnotes/blob/master/.github/workflows/ofnotes.yml).
 Every push to master triggers the following steps:

 1. Install nodejs and dependencies (npm ci)
 2. Ensure prettier code style (npm format:check)